previous logo credits j4ckr3d

 Create a new distrobox with Systemd (acts similar to an LXC):

-distrobox create --name test --init --image debian:latest --additional-packages "systemd libpam-systemd"
+distrobox create --name test --init --image debian:latest --additional-packages "systemd libpam-systemd pipewire-audio-client-libraries"

 Enter created distrobox: